 Sony A6500 versus Fujifilm X-Pro2

 The Sony Alpha A6500 and the Fujifilm X-Pro2 are two enthusiast cameras that were revealed to the public, respectively, in October 2016 and January 2016.
 Both the A6500 and the X-Pro2 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixel.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Sony A6500 and the Fujifilm X-Pro2 is provided in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the A6500 – represents the basis for the calculations across all the size and weight measures).